mrSnow-tr/PortaLink/README.md

 Public tunneling is provided through **Cloudflare `cloudflared`**.

-PortaLink is an independent project and is not affiliated with or endorsed by Cloudflare.
+Sharelink is an independent project and is not affiliated with or endorsed by Cloudflare.

 ---

 <div align="center">

-**PortaLink**
+**Sharelink**

 ### Private resources → Temporary public links